 6. He finds it selfish that he has to help if you are a stay at home wife

 If there was ever a heated topic then this is the one.
 Your husband works full-time outside of the home and feels that a stay at home wife (especially without any children) should handle ALL household chores.
-He actually get mad when you ask him to help around the house.

 You have no issue with taking care of the majority of household chores but your husband won’t even fold a towel or wash a single fork.
 He feels that he shouldn’t be expected to do ANYTHING around the house because you’re home all day and taking care of the house is your job.

 7. Have you really expressed to him how much his non-help bothers you?